Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 A few more years in the barrel would help round it out a bit more, and almost certainly make this a 9.
 I'd like to see this distillery expand its rum production and offer a 6–8 year bottle for $50 or so, and see this drop to the $30–35 range.
 Still, at around $40, it's a real nice treat.

-Delicious neat, or in a fancy 'Ti Punch.
+Delicious neat, in an Old Fashioned, or a fancy 'Ti Punch.
 Grab a bottle if you can find it.

 One off the best I've tasted in the past 2 years, a little bit of toughness in the first second, then it simply opens, with a long aftertaste.
 Nice ´to have it on the marked in Denmark.